 - Coordination of tasks, such as braking, signaling, and turning

-The Hartford Center for Mature Market Excellence and the MIT AgeLab offer simple exercises in the video below to help you maintain the physical skills needed to drive:
+The Hartford Center for Mature Market Excellence and the MIT AgeLab offer simple exercises in the videos below to help you maintain the physical skills needed to drive

-The Hartford Center for Mature Market Excellence has published a brochure on these exercises which you can access here: Exercises for Mature Drivers
+The Hartford Center for Mature Market Excellence has published a brochure, Exercises for Mature Drivers, on these exercises.

-The AAA Senior Driving website offers additional information on maintaining the physical skills needed for safe driving.
+This AAA Newsroom website offers additional information on physical fitness and driving.